 Conclusion: The price range for the insulated skiing and snowboarding pants from Trailside Supply Co. may not be as expensive as most of the items on this list, but it’s not for hardcore snowboarders or skiers.
 Instead, the brand targets these pants for individuals who want winter wear without having to change pants for different occasions.

-#2.
-Arctix Snow Sports Cargo Pants for Men
+2. Arctix Men’s Snow Sports Cargo Pant Skiing-Pants

 Arctix created a pair of cargo pants for the man who likes to walk around town during winter season while their legs stay warm.
 It takes advantage of thermalock coating with a waterproof rating of 3,000mm and a breathability rating of 3,000g.
 Like the snowboard pants of Trailside Supply Co.’s, these snowboarding pants are better for casual use as opposed to snowboarding for the entire day.